 The statute of limitations in North Carolina gives you only three years from the date of injury to file a lawsuit against the nursing home and the staffers responsible.
 If you wait too long to file a nursing home abuse or neglect lawsuit, you run the risk that the court will dismiss your case as untimely.
 If that happens, you lose the right to recover compensation for the suffering your loved one has experienced.

 It is crucial to seek legal advice at the first sign of nursing home abuse or neglect.
-An experienced attorney from Kreger Brodish LLP can begin investigating your case immediately and demanding accountability.
+An experienced Durham personal injury lawyer from Kreger Brodish LLP can begin investigating your case immediately and demanding accountability.

 Nursing Home Regulations in North Carolina